Is Saturated Fat Bad for Pancreatic Beta Cells?

 Beta cells are not normally exposed to free fatty acids in the same continuous, unbuffered way seen in vitro.

-Another major limitation is insulin context.
-Many experiments expose beta cells to high glucose and high fat simultaneously, creating an artificial state of constant insulin stimulation.
-In humans, insulin levels rise and fall, and fat handling changes dramatically depending on whether insulin is high or low.
-Without accounting for insulin dynamics, laboratory models overestimate fat’s direct toxicity.
+Another major limitation is the insulin context.
+Many lab experiments expose beta cells to high glucose and high fat simultaneously, creating an artificial state of constant insulin stimulation.
+In humans, insulin levels rise and fall, and fat handling changes dramatically depending on insulin levels.

-In short, these studies demonstrate that beta cells can be injured under unnatural metabolic stress, but they do not prove that saturated fat, by itself, damages beta cells in humans.
-Understanding this distinction is essential before drawing dietary conclusions or assigning blame to a single macronutrient.
+In short, these studies show that beta cells can be injured under unnatural stress, but they do not prove that saturated fat, by itself, damages beta cells in humans.

 Why Glucose Comes First

-Chronic high glucose is the primary driver of beta-cell injury.
-When glucose levels remain elevated:
+Chronic high glucose is the primary driver of beta-cell injury:

 Why Fat Alone Is Not Enough